 This guide goes over everything related to a background check using a social security number, what types of background checks require them, and how to run your own social security number background check right now.

-Social Security Background Check vs. Name-Based Background Check: What is the Difference?
+Social Security Background Check vs. Name-Based Background Check: What Is the Difference?

 With a name-based background check, the screening uses a first and last name (and middle name if possible) to search criminal records and other public records for information on the person based on the name.